Are city directories a part of your genealogy toolbox?

 When I first heard of using city directories in my genealogy research, I immediately thought of phone books.
 Yes, phone books are directories, but relatively new in the evolution of city directories.

-Directories evolved and were usually created yearly which for the genealogy researcher allows one to track an ancestor year by year as opposed to the census records tracking individuals decade by decade.
+Directories evolved and were often created yearly which allows the genealogy researcher to track an ancestor year by year as opposed to the census records tracking individuals decade by decade.
 Tracking an ancestor year by year can help you determine when he/she migrated out of an area or if their economic situation improved based on a change of neighborhoods.

 The directories also included different types of information from the census records.